willkraus9/willkraus9.github.io/portfolio.md

 ---
-title: Sample blog post to learn markdown tips
+title: Engineering Portfolio
-subtitle: There's lots to learn!
+subtitle: Projects completed / in progress from undergrad and beyond
 ---

 {: .box-success}